 The College Flag can be flown on other occasions at the absolute discretion of the Provost.

-The Union Flag is flown in addition to the College Flag on the occasion of Queen Elizabeth’s Official Birthday and each 6 February (Queen Elizabeth’s Accession), 21 April (Queen Elizabeth’s Birthday), and 2 June (Coronation).*
+The Union Flag is flown in addition to the College Flag on the occasion of King Charles’ Official Birthday (date TBC) and each 8 September (King Charles’ Accession), 14 November (King Charles’ Birthday), and 6 May (Coronation).